Cannabis Etiquette: 6 Unwritten Rules of Cannabis Smoking You Need to Know

 Everyone wants their share, so you should handle the smoke gently.
 You should not reshape it or squeeze it.
 And, you surely don’t want to slobber all over the mouthpiece.
 It’s not sanitary, and it will destroy the carefully rolled joint.

-If you are a new smoker and don’t know how to handle the passing and the puffing, you should make everyone know.
+If you are a new smoker and don’t know how to handle the passing and the puffing, you should let everyone know.
 They’ve been in your shoes and are very happy to coach you.
-Marijuana smokers have a firm community willing to help you join.
+Marijuana smokers have a firm community willing to help them join.

 Don’t join the circle if you are sick.
 The others will understand and appreciate your not passing your germs.
-They’ll be okay with you smoking a private pipe if you just let them know.
+If you just let them know, they’ll be okay with you smoking a private pipe.

 #3 – Share the load.

-Abby Hutmacher, writing for the Colorado Pot Guide, makes the point that it’s only fair to share the cost in some way or another.
+Abby Hutmacher, writing for the Colorado Pot Guide, points out that it is fair to share the cost in some way or another.
 You can contribute a bud to the party.
-But, if you can’t you can bring some munchies or beverages, something worth about $5 as a polite gesture.
+But, if you can’t, you can bring some munchies or beverages worth about $5 as a polite gesture.

 #4 – Be respectful.

-If you are a guest at someone’s home, you should respect their house.
-This means taking care not to burn, ash, or trash the furniture, carpeting, or décor.
+If you are a guest at someone’s home, you should respect their property.
+This means not burning, ashing, or trashing the furniture, carpeting, or décor.

-You don’t blow smoke in someone else’s face.
-You don’t share with pets, and the group should really hold off their fun until any children are out of the picture.
+You don’t blow smoke in someone else’s face, and you don’t share with pets.
+The group should hold off on having fun until any children are out of the picture.

 If there are novice smokers in the group, you want to make everyone comfortable, especially since they might experience some anxiety.
 And, it behooves you not to con guests, experienced or not, into super strains that produce paranoia.

-Respect also means not spitting, so it you’re are tempted, you should leave the room for the bathroom.
+Respect also means not spitting, so if you’re tempted, you should leave the room for the bathroom.
 And, most marijuana smokers do not welcome cigarette smokers to the circle, so if you smoke tobacco, you can smoke outside.
-In any case, The California Aggie recommends that you don’t want to walk off with anyone else’s lighter.
+In any case, The California Aggie recommends that you don’t walk off with anyone else’s lighter.

 #5 – Smoke and stay.

 It’s rude to smoke and leave.
 If it’s a smoking circle, you should leave time for some relaxed conversation, for a movie, or for some music.
-This shares and extends the experience.
+Share and extend the experience.

-If you’re smoking after dinner, it’s only courteous to remain for talk.
-Marijuana is likely to make you chatty in the first place, but it also draws people together with a few less inhibitions.
-And, that’s what makes community out of a group.
+If you’re smoking after dinner, it’s only courteous to remain for a talk.
+Marijuana is likely to make you chatty in the first place, but it also draws people together with fewer inhibitions.
+And that’s what makes a community out of a group.

-The key purpose in the smoking is the desire to chill.
+The key purpose of smoking is the desire to chill.
 Of course, how you chill means different things to different people.
-For the dedicate pothead, chill means couchlock and video games.
-But, the occasional users want smart and intelligent conversation or a chance to enjoy the view or listen to the music, whatever it takes to make a shared experience.
+For the dedicated pothead, chill means couchlock and video games.
+But the occasional users want smart and intelligent conversation, a chance to enjoy the view, or a chance to listen to music, whatever it takes to make a shared experience.

 #6 – Be good to your dealer.

 If your only option is the black market, it pays to treat your dealer well.
-You want to control the situation; otherwise, you’ll find yourself skulking around the edge of danger.
+You want to control the situation; otherwise, you’ll be in danger.

-Always travel with a companion to the designated area for exchange with someone you haven’t dealt with before.
-It’s smart to drive a non-descript vehicle and drive carefully but calmly.
+Always travel with a companion to the designated area to exchange information with someone you haven’t dealt with before.
+It’s smart to drive a nondescript vehicle and drive carefully but calmly.

 Follow the “club” rules

 Cradi Jordan of Lady Bud defines etiquette as “a code of behavior that delineates expectations for social behavior according to contemporary conventional norms within a society, social class, or group.
-And, according to Emily Post, it is a method of ‘treating people with consideration, respect, and honesty.
-It means being aware of how our actions affect those around us’.”
+According to Emily Post, it is a method of ‘treating people with consideration, respect, and honesty.
+It means being aware of how our actions affect those around us.”